7 minutes

 Here you define which data you want to be able to query after indexing your Subgraph using GraphQL.
 This is actually similar to a model for an API, where the model defines the structure of a request body.

-The requirements for Arweave subgraphs are covered by the .
+The requirements for Arweave Subgraphs are covered by the existing documentation.

 This is the logic that determines how data should be retrieved and stored when someone interacts with the data sources you are listening to.
 The data gets translated and is stored based off the schema you have listed.

-$ graph codegen # generates types from the schema file identified in the manifest$ graph build # generates Web Assembly from the AssemblyScript files, and prepares all the subgraph files in a /build folder
+1$ graph codegen # generates types from the schema file identified in the manifest2$ graph build # generates Web Assembly from the AssemblyScript files, and prepares all the Subgraph files in a /build folder

 arweave